rtrv/rtrv.github.io/index.md

 Hi, I'm Artem.
-This is my public Dendron vault published over GitHub Pages.
+This is my public knowledge base.
 I collect notes about software engineering, engineering management, devops and technology

 I started my carreer as a software development engineer about 13 years ago and I was an engineering manager for a couple of years.